Aaron Fa'aoso: Early life and education

-Fa'aoso was born into the Kheodal (Crocodile) and Samu (Emu) clans of Torres Strait Islanders people, his family having moved from Saibai Island to Australia in 1947.
+Fa'aoso was born into the Kheodal (Crocodile) and Samu (Emu) clans of Torres Strait Islanders people, his family having moved from Saibai Island to the mainland of Australia in 1947.
 He is also of Samoan and Tongan descent.
 He grew up in "a big Torres Strait Islander community" in Bamaga on the Cape York Peninsula, Queensland.

 He graduated high school, and worked as a sexual health worker in Bamaga, and played rugby league football in the Australian Rugby League and Super League competitions.
 He moved from Cairns to Sydney to pursue a rugby career, joining the Canterbury Bulldogs rugby league club.

 Career

 Fa'aoso began his acting television career in 2006, where he played Eddie Gaibui on RAN, a six-part drama which aired on SBS One.
-In late 2007 to early 2008 he appeared in the first series another SBS drama series, East West 101, playing Detective Sonny Koa.
+In late 2007 to early 2008 he appeared in the first series of another SBS drama series, East West 101, playing Detective Sonny Koa.
 Later that year he had a guest role in Sea Patrol, which aired on Network Nine.

 In 2009 he appeared in season two of East West 101 and starred in the film Subdivision.
 In 2011, he returned to star in the third and final season of East West 101 on SBS.

 In 2012, he appeared the last four episodes of the Australian drama TV series Bikie Wars: Brothers in Arms.